CodyAdam/codyadm/src/pages/projects/2022-01-28-Hackathon-Digital-Transformer.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Hackathon Digital Transformer
+title: Participating in Hackathon Digital Transformer
 date: 2022/01/28
 sumary: We presented our innovation team project to a jury of Rennes Métropole in order to answer a need for the city.
 tags:
   - challenge
   - hackathon
   - group project
-value: 5
+value: 2
 thumbnails: ~
 rank: 1/3
 coauthors: